ctcg-blog/ctcg-blog.github.io/_posts/2024-08-22-Azure-Front-Door-as-a-C2-Redirector.md

    ![Configure Azure Front Door](/assets/img/10.png)

    **Create a Front Door**: Go to "Create a resource" and search for "Front Door".
-Click on "Front Door" and then "Create".
+Click on "Front Door and CDN profiles" and then "Create".

    ![Configure Azure Front Door](/assets/img/11.png)